Exact and mean-field analysis of the role of Hubbard interactions on flux driven circular current in a quantum ring: Numerical results and discussion

 Introducing the Hubbard interaction $U$ restricts electron motion, thereby reducing the current for all fillings.
 Moreover, the rate of suppression increases as the system approaches half-filling.
-For $U=4$, the reduction in the peak current from the non-interacting value increases progressively from the first to the last row, with differences of $0.312$, $0.557$, $0.700$, $1.055$, and $2.314\,\mu\text{A}$, respectively.
+For $U=4$, the reduction in the peak value of the current $I$ from the non-interacting value increases progressively from the first to the last row, with differences of $0.312$, $0.557$, $0.700$, $1.055$, and $2.314\,\mu\text{A}$, respectively.
 This clearly demonstrates that the effect of $U$ becomes more severe near half-filling.
 This behavior may be understood as follows.
 At low fillings, $U$ primarily suppresses electron hopping.
-Near half-filling, however, $U$ additionally favors an alternating up-down spin arrangement, effectively pinning electrons to specific sites and substantially reducing the current.
+Near half-filling, however, $U$ additionally promotes spin-density-wave (SDW) correlations, characterized by an alternating up-down spin arrangement, which practically localizes electrons to specific lattice sites and substantially reduces the current, leading to an insulating phase in the system.
+This localization phenomenon in the half-filled limit can also be well understood in terms of the band structure.
+The spin-density-wave (SDW) ordering implies a binary lattice-type modulation, which leads to the formation of two energy sub-bands separated by a gap.
+This gap is associated with $U$ and increases with increasing $U$.
+At zero temperature, in the half-filled limit, the highest occupied energy level lies at the top of the lower sub-band, while the upper sub-band remains completely unoccupied.
+Since the lower band is fully filled, the net circular current vanishes, indicating the insulating phase.